tamnguyen2189/Drinks_Recipes/README.md

 ![LDA](/images/LDA.jpg)

 The second model I use here is LDA model.
-It will divide the documents in a number of clusters according to word usage, to find the topics in these document.
+It divides the documents into several clusters according to word usage to find the topics in these documents.

-LDA model also present the probabilistic distribution of Topics in Document
+LDA model also present the probabilistic distribution of Topics in Document.

 ```ruby
 # Import libraries